aw-studio/laravel-states/README.md

 ## Usage

-You can now get the current state like this:
+You can now get the state like this:

 ```php
 $booking->state->current(); // "pending"